Extreme wealth inequality: top 0.001% vs. bottom 50% wealth share, 1995-2021

 For the cases of global multimillionaires and billionaires, PPP is less suited, and Market Exchange Rates are more informative.
 Individuals possessing one billion dollars, whether in Ghana or Germany, typically spend large portions of their incomes and wealth globally rather than only in their home country.
 It therefore makes more sense to use Market Exchange Rates to study the wealth of the very rich and its implications in terms of taxation and redistribution, for instance.
 In this chapter, numbers are expressed in PPP because we focus both on the bottom and top of the global wealth distribution.
 In Chapter 7, where we focus more specifically on global multimillionaires and billionaires, and taxation issues, we use Market Exchange Rates.
 The World Inequality Database allows anybody to check wealth inequality levels in all countries, both at PPP and at MER.

 To return to Figure 4.1, the rectangles inform about the geographical composition of each global wealth group.
 Colored rectangles show the relative wealth share of each region within wealth groups.
 For instance, the East Asia rectangle tells us about the amount of wealth owned by East Asians relative to other regions.
 It appears that East Asians, North Americans and Europeans make up the bulk of the global top 10%.
-More precisely, East Asians own 34% of the wealth of the global top 10%, North Americans own about 18% of it and Europeans 21%.
+More precisely, East Asians own 36% of the wealth of the global top 10%, North Americans and those from Oceania own about 21% of it and Europeans 22%.
 If there were no wealth inequalities, then these shares would be equal to each region’s share of the global population: about a third for East Asians, 15% for Europeans, and 21% for North Americans.

 The uneven increase in wealth since the 1990s